-Industrial composting facilities are heated which help facilitate and speed up decomposition.
+Industrial composting facilities are heated which helps facilitate and speed up decomposition.

-Composting piles in your back yard will take a bit longer for things to break down and things like oils, baked goods, meat and cheese aren’t recommended because it will take a long time to break down and might attract critters.
+Composting piles in your backyard will take a bit longer for things to break down and things like oils, baked goods, meat, and cheese aren’t recommended because they will take a long time to break down and might attract critters.

-With composting you want to make sure that you keep it balanced between carbon and nitrogen.
+With backyard composting you want to make sure that you keep it balanced between carbon and nitrogen.

-Carbon heavy items are things like shredded paper, dried leaves, cardboard.
-So, basically ordering that pizza in a cardboard box and ripping it into tiny pieces is GREAT for your compost bin!
+Carbon heavy items are things like shredded paper, dried leaves, and cardboard.
+So, basically ordering that pizza in a cardboard box and ripping it into tiny pieces is GREAT for your organic compost pile!

 Nitrogen heavy items are going to be your food scraps like kale stems, apple cores, etc. You want to work to keep at least a half and half balance.